ponnhide/patchworklib/README.md

 #### 2. Creating example plots
 Creating some example plots using the searborn module.
 Brick class provided by the patchworklib module is implemented as subclass of `matplotlib.axes.Axes`.
 Therefore, Brick class object can be given to the seaborn plot functions as the axes parameter.

+When creating a Brick class object, the  `label` parameter should be given.
+The label name should be unique among the Brick class objects generated in the python script.
+The `figisize` parameter can also be specified.
+However, the value is not very important because the figure size and aspect ratio of the Brick class object can be modified after plotting the data.
+The `savefig(`*`filename=str`*`)` method returns `matplotlib.figure.Figure` class object.
+If `filename` is given, the figure object can be output to the file.
 ```python
 import seaborn as sns
 #Example plot 1 (ref: https://seaborn.pydata.org/examples/errorband_lineplots.html)